Alleckz/android-spashscreen/readme.md

 (...)
 ```

-Finally, your SplashActivity class should just forward you along to your main activity:
+Finally, your SplashActivity class should just forward you along to your main activity `android-spashscreen/app/src/main/java/com/hangapps/splashscreen/SplashScreenActivity.java` :

 ```java
 @Override